syntax-syndicate/uitripled-ui-components/public/md/scale-hover-button.md

 ### Implementation Considerations
 When integrating this component, consider:
 1. **Dependencies**: Ensure all required dependencies are installed (framer-motion)
-2. **Setup**: Initialize shadcn/ui if not already done
+2. **Setup**: No additional setup required
 3. **Props**: Review the props interface for customization options
 4. **Styling**: Verify your Tailwind configuration matches the component's requirements
 5. **Accessibility**: Test with keyboard navigation and screen readers
 6. **Performance**: Monitor performance impact, especially if using multiple instances

 ### Common Use Cases
-- Landing page sections
+- Button interactions
-- Portfolio showcases
+- Toggle switches
-- Marketing pages
+- Icon animations
-- Content sections
+- Hover effects

 ### Troubleshooting
 - If animations don't work, verify Framer Motion is installed
 - If styles look incorrect, check Tailwind configuration
-- If shadcn components are missing, install them via npx shadcn-ui@latest add [component-name]
+- If shadcn components are missing, install them via `npx shadcn-ui@latest add [component-name]`
 - For TypeScript errors, ensure all types are properly imported